ljvmiranda921/ljvmiranda921.github.io/life/_posts/2021-09-21-build-earn-play.md

 ![](/assets/png/flourishing/build_earn.png){:width="620px"}
 {: style="text-align: center;"}

-Oftentimes, a day-job is like this: I get to *build* and *earn*.
-I'm definitely one of the lucky few whose obssessions are highly-valued by the society today.
+Oftentimes, a day job is like this: I get to *build* and *earn*.
+I'm definitely one of the lucky few whose obsessions are highly valued by society today.
 But without *play*, the fire of delight, carefree, and joy may burn out&mdash;it's something I want to avoid!